yujunz/gitlab.com-runbooks/alerts/alerts_manual.md

 ### Alert routing

-Alerts can be routed to none, one or many pagers.
-Currently we have at least 2 pagers: slack and pagerdury, both have different meaning and behavior.
+All alerts are routed to slack and additionally can be paged to PagerDuty.

 ### Sending to the Slack Pager

-1. In order to get alert in slack, labels `pager=slack` and `severity=critical` should be applied during alert activation.
+1. Since all alerts sended to slack, you can control only type of alert.
+1. All alerts will be shown in `#prometheus-alerts` channel.
+1. Additionally you can send alerts to `#ci`, `#infrastructure` channels.
+This part controlled with the label `channel=ci` and `channel=infrastrcture`.
-1. Message will be triggered in `#prometheus-alerts` channel.
-It is red colored message with `.title` and link to corresponding runbook.
+1. Alerts with `severity=critical` are red colored messages with `.title` and link to corresponding runbook and `.description` values from alert.
+1. Alerts with `severity=info` are green colored messages with `.title` and link to corresponding runbook and `.description` values from alert.
-1. When the alert is  resolved, a green colored message with same title will be placed in channel.
+1. When the critical alert is resolved, a green colored message with same title will be placed in channel.
+Prefix will be `[RESOLVED]`.

 ### Sending to the Pagerduty Pager

-1. In order to get alerts in pagerduty, labels `pager=pagerduty` should be applied during alert activation, no need to add _critical_ to it.
+1. In order to get alerts in pagerduty, label `pager=pagerduty` should be applied during alert activation.
 1. Pagerduty will receive message with description from `.title` and runbook link.
 1. Pagerduty will then page whoever is on call at that time.
+1. Alertmanager takes care of resolving issue in PagerDuty if alert is resolved.

 ### Email rules